Poverty in the United Kingdom: Poverty in the UK in the 21st century

 Homelessness rose in the six years up to 2017 and the National Audit Office said in 2017 that welfare reforms and a freeze in housing benefit were a likely cause.
 Over a million vulnerable people with low incomes are experiencing worse poverty because they have to rent in the private rental sector since social accommodation is in very short supply.
 A shortage of social housing caused the private rented sector to double over 25 years.
 That forced more households, sizable numbers on benefits with dependent children or a disabled person, to pay appreciably more for inappropriate housing.
 Benefit sanctions drive tenants into rent arrears, can lead to evictions and homelessness.
-Dr Julie Rugg of the centre for housing policy at the University of York said, "Because of sanctions you're more likely to fall into arrears and to be asked to leave because you are in arrears.
-The welfare system change has created vulnerability.
-It didn't used to be the case 10 years ago but it is now.
-People know the benefits system is tightening up but they might not realise that if you're at the bottom end and receiving benefits then your situation can be pretty precarious indeed."
 38% of the private rented sector today is low income households, classed as vulnerable and 90% of these are either in poverty or living in overcrowded conditions.
 The short supply of social housing enables private landlords to charge more than housing associations, frequently for worse accommodation.

-An All Party Parliamentary Group on Hunger warned that too many poorer British children are hungry or malnourished during school holidays.
+An All Party Parliamentary Group on Hunger warned in 2017 that too many poorer British children were hungry or malnourished during school holidays.
 Some subsist on a diet of crisps or stodgy food.
 1,000,000 children who receive free school meals during term-time are at risk, as are 2,000,000 more from working poor families.
 For both types, school holidays add to financial pressure on families through the need to pay for childcare, food and energy bills.
-These children return to school in bad physical shape, don't learn as well and get behind children who were better fed during school holidays.
+These children return to school in bad physical shape, do not learn as well and get behind children who were better fed during school holidays.
 The life chances of underfed children are damaged.

 When housing benefit does not fully cover rent, people can struggle to pay rent and buy other necessities as well.
 This can lead to increasing debt.
 Anne Baxendale of Shelter, said: "We are deeply concerned that the current freeze on housing benefit is piling a huge amount of pressure on to thousands of private renters who are already teetering on the brink of homelessness."
 People are forced out of their homes because they cannot pay their rent and all their other bills.